Jisho: Religion, Philosophy & Medicine

 Ch'an A Chinese sect of Buddhism, equivalent to Japanese Zen.

 Falun Dafa is a spirititual movement based on the ancient Chinese practices of qigong, which involve the process of refining the body and mind through exercises and meditation.
 These practices are also called Falun Gong, a term which is often used interchangeably with the spiritual movement of Falun Dafa itself, though Falun Dafa goes beyond the practices of qigong, incorporating principles of Buddhism and Taoism.
 There has been great controversy because of the Chinese government's intolerance of this movement.
-You may read more about Falun Dafa here.
+You may read more about Falun Dafa here, or see Wikipedia.

 Kami The objects of worship of Shinto, which may be gods or spirits, natural objects, or forces of nature.
 See Wikipedia or Everything2.